hanielchids/weatherapp/README.md

 ### General Considerations

-- The application uses the OpenWeatherMap API to fetch weather data.
-The API key is stored as an environment variable for security.
+- The API key is stored as an environment variable for security.
 - It checks for internet connectivity using the NetInfo library and retrieves data from local storage when offline.
 - Location permission is requested using the Expo Location library to get the user's coordinates for weather data retrieval.
 - Weather conditions are categorized, and appropriate background images and icons are displayed based on the weather condition.
 - Temperature units are displayed in Celsius (°C).
-- The application handles errors gracefully and provides feedback to the user.
+- The application handles errors and provides feedback to the user.

 ## Third-Party Dependencies